Frederick W. Donnelly: Biography

 Donnelly became mayor in 1911 when the first city commission was organized.
 He was reelected every four years until 1931.
-The following year he resigned as mayor due to health reasons and was succeeded by George B. Labarre.
+The following year he resigned as mayor for health reasons and was succeeded by George B. Labarre.

 While mayor he advocated deeper waterways and served as president of the Trenton-Philadelphia-New York Deeper Waterways Association, which he organized.
 In 1924 he was the Democratic nominee for United States Senate, losing to the Republican incumbent, Walter Evans Edge.

-In 1935 he died at a hospital in Summit, New Jersey at the age of 69.
+In 1935 he died at a hospital in Summit, New Jersey, at the age of 69.